 \section{Discussion \& Conclusions}

-In this paper, we presented a first-of-its-kind analysis of label reconstruction in federated HAR.
-We conducted a comprehensive evaluation of five gradient inversion techniques, one of which was introduced in this work, and demonstrated that the unbalanced nature of HAR datasets poses significant privacy risks that can be exploited by leakage attacks.
-We further showed that LDP measures, namely gradient clipping and noise addition, are partially effective when combined, but insufficient to ensure full privacy in cases involving sequential sampling.
+This paper presented a first-of-its-kind analysis of label reconstruction in federated HAR.
+A comprehensive evaluation of five gradient inversion techniques demonstrated that the unbalanced nature of HAR datasets poses significant privacy risks that can be exploited by leakage attacks.
+LDP measures, namely gradient clipping and noise addition, proofed to be partially effective when combined, but insufficient to ensure full privacy in cases involving sequential sampling.
 Regardless of whether leakage methods were applied to multi-step averaged gradients or LDP-distorted gradients, label-exclusive batches still allowed certain attacks to infer the presence of classes with high accuracy.
-In general, our analysis suggests that the number of activity classes, the degree of class imbalance, and the sampling strategy are the main factors influencing the extent of label leakage.
+Our analysis suggests that the number of activity classes, the degree of class imbalance, and the sampling strategy are the main factors influencing the extent of label leakage.

 Applying this to a real-world setting, we see a significant risk to stream-based HAR applications, such as those found in wearable fitness trackers, smart homes, or healthcare monitoring, where data is processed and uploaded continuously.
 In such settings, users often send gradient updates immediately after short recording sessions.
 If these updates are based on label-exclusive batches (i.e., containing only one activity), they become especially vulnerable to label leakage.
 To mitigate this, system designers should implement mechanisms that delay model updates until a sufficient and diverse amount of data has been collected, ideally covering all or most activity classes.
 This allows for the use of shuffled sampling strategies, which are significantly more robust against leakage.
 Moreover, applying stronger privacy protections, such as combining gradient clipping with noise addition, should be considered mandatory when sequential or imbalanced sampling from a small number of classes cannot be avoided.